linkchecker/linkchecker/doc/src/man/linkcheckerrc.rst

 The following warnings are recognized in the 'ignorewarnings' config file entry:

+**file-anchorcheck-directory**
+    A local directory with an anchor, not supported by AnchorCheck.
 **file-missing-slash**
     The file: URL is missing a trailing slash.
 **file-system-path**